 The basic idea of catalytic priors is to generate synthetic data from a simpler model, and use the synthetic data as prior information for fitting the complex target model $f$.
-Suppose a simpler model $g(y \mid \boldsymbol{X}, \boldsymbol{\psi})$ with unknown parameter $\boldsymbol{\psi}$ is stably fitted from $\left\{\left(Y_i, \boldsymbol{X}_i\right)\right\}_{i=1}^n$ and results in a synthetic data-generating distribution $g_*(y \mid \boldsymbol{x}, \left\{\left(Y_i, \boldsymbol{X}_i\right)\right\}_{i=1}^n)$.
-Then $M$ synthetic data points $\left\{\left(Y_i^*, \boldsymbol{X}_i^*\right)\right\}_{i=1}^M$ can be generated as follows:
+Suppose a simpler model $g(y \mid \boldsymbol{X}, \boldsymbol{\psi})$ with unknown parameter $\boldsymbol{\psi}$ is stably fitted from $\mathcal{D}$ and results in a synthetic data-generating distribution $g_*(y \mid \boldsymbol{x}, \left\{\left(Y_i, \boldsymbol{X}_i\right)\right\}_{i=1}^n)$.
+Then $M$ synthetic data points $\mathcal{D}^*=\left\{\left(Y_i^*, \boldsymbol{X}_i^*\right)\right\}_{i=1}^M$ can be generated as follows:

+where $Q$ denotes the distribution from which the synthetic covariates $\boldsymbol{X}^*$ are generated.
+The supplement of \cite{huang_catalytic_2020} discusses various strategies to generate synthetic data.
+Examples of the simpler model $g$ include the intercept-only model, a model with only the first principal component of covariates, and sub-models nested in the complex target model.
+It should be emphasized that the simpler model $g$ does not have to be a sub-model of the complex target model $f$; for example, $f$ could be a tree model, where $g$ could be a linear model with a handful of predictors.

-where $Q$ denotes the distribution from which the synthetic covariates $\boldsymbol{X}^*$ are generated. \cite{huang_catalytic_2020} discussed various strategies to generate synthetic data.
-Since synthetic data is not real data, and we reduce the impact of synthetic data by down-weighting with a positive tuning parameter $\tau$ which determines their total weight -- intuitively, the total weight of the synthetic data corresponds to $\tau$ data points, each with weight $\tau / M$.
-In particular, the catalytic prior is defined as
+Since synthetic data are not actually observed, we reduce the impact of synthetic data by down-weighting with a positive tuning parameter $\tau$, which controls their total weight so that each synthetic data point receives weight $\tau / M$.
+The catalytic prior is defined as

-We can treat catalytic prior as a down-weighted version of likelihood based on synthetic data.
-Based on \eqref{Mcat}, the posterior distribution can be written as
+We can treat the catalytic prior as a down-weighted version of likelihood based on synthetic data.
+Based on \eqref{Mcat}, the posterior distribution is given by

-Being data-dependent, this construction can be viewed as an empirical Bayes method, which may be traced back to the classical Box-Cox transformation \citep{Box:1964ev}.
+As a data-dependent construction, this approach can be seen as an empirical Bayes method, which can be traced back to the classical Box-Cox transformation \citep{Box:1964ev}.